xramcire/Dokumentieren/README.md

 This architecture would ensure that:
 * No two processes are trying to modify the same file.
 * Any number of hosts can interact with the same file.
-* No file is stored multiple times under a different name.
+* No file is stored multiple times under different names.
 * File metadata can now be retrieved without accessing the remote store.
-* File metadata is now quickly searchable.
+* File metadata is quickly searchable.
 * The number of files stored in any given directory tree is 1.

 ### Installation